robot-le/robot-le/README.md

 Python Developer | Web Scraping expert
 --------------------------------------

-I'm a Python Developer with experience in Web Scraping and Data Analysis.
-I build web apps with Django, create scrapers with Scrapy, Selenium, and Playwright, and analyze data with Pandas.
+I'm a Backend Python Developer with experience in Web Scraping (traffic interception, API reversing, and data extraction).
+I am experienced in creating and supporting REST APIs.
+I create scrapers with Scrapy, Selenium, and Playwright.
 Also, I have experience working with AWS.
-I work in IT to make life easier for people (as well as for myself).

 * 🌍  I'm based in Bishkek, Kyrgyzstan
 * ✉️  You can contact me at [dzhuzbaevasan@gmail.com](mailto:dzhuzbaevasan@gmail.com)